Now Reading

 After a diploma in cinematography from S.J.
 Polytechnic (where he was first refused admission) in Bangalore, he moved to Mumbai in his early 20s.

-In his prolific 40-year career, Murthy worked in over 35 films and with some of the most respected names in the industry.
+In a prolific 40-year career, Murthy worked in over 35 films and with some of the most respected names in the industry.

 He started out as a fourth assistant in his first film Maharana Pratap but quickly worked his way up to becoming the first assistant.
-He later went on to assist noted cinematographer of the time Fali Mistry, for four years.
+Later, he went on to assist noted cinematographer of the time Fali Mistry, for four years.

 Murthy’s detailed, intricate style would soon become a benchmark for his successors.

 A master of shadows and silhouettes, Murthy’s most memorable works were with the iconic Guru Dutt, who first spotted his talent on the sets of Baazi (1951).
-Baazi was Dutt’s first film as a director.
-Murthy was working as an assistant cameraman to V. Ratra on the film.
+This was Dutt’s first film as a director.
+Murthy worked as an assistant cameraman to V. Ratra on the film.
 While Dutt was filming a song, Murthy went up to him with a suggestion.
 The interaction spawned a bond, personally and professionally, that would continue until Dutt’s last film.

 See Also